-Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Court Appointed M Ionitor Coordination Monthly Reports Release November report Complete Maintain compliance with the Court.
+Task Key Milestones Status / End Dates Anticipated Outcome & Assumptions Results Achieved & Barriers to Completion Court Appointed Monitor Coordination Monthly Reports Release December report Complete Maintain compliance with the Court.
 Use data to review and improve the provision of forensic services.
-Release of November report to Stakeholders delayed due to ongoing data integrity issues.
-Work to resolve these issues continues.
-Legislative Coordin ation Implement Engrossed Substitute Senate Bill (ESSB) 6656: Funding applications Apply for funding from the Office of Financial Management (OFM) from the Governor's Behavioral Health Innovation Fund relating to the state hospitals' forensic systems.
+Release of December report to Stakeholders delayed due to ongoing data integrity issues with previous months of September, October, and November.
+Work to resolve these issues continues, and all delayed monthly reports will be released to Stakeholders.
+Legislative Coordina Implement Engrossed Substitute Senate Bill (ESSB) 6656: Funding applications Apply for funding from the Office of Financial Management (OFM) from the Governor's Behavioral Health Innovation Fund relating to the state hospitals' forensic systems.
 Passed legislature.
 Expires on July 1, 2019 per Section 14.
 Complete Section 5(2) required OFM to contract with an external consultant to examine the current configuration and financing of the state hospital system and make recommendations on a number of different areas, including identification of the potential costs, benefits, and impacts associated with dividing one or both of the state hospitals into discrete hospitals to serve civil and forensic patients in separate facilities.
 The consultants' report was due to the Governor and Legislature by Oct.
 1, 2016.
-Section 5(3) required DSHS to contract for the services of an academic or independent state hospital psychiatric clinical care model consultant to examine the clinical role of staffing at the state hospitals.
-The consultants' The Select Committee for Quality Improvement in State Hospitals met on October 30, 2017 and on December 15, 2017.
-In 2018, during the December 15, 2017 meeting, the Department presented material on the three prosecutorial diversion programs currently being funded.
+Section 5(3) required DSHS to contract for the services of an academic or independent state hospital psychiatric clinical care model consultant to examine the clinical role of staffing at The Select Committee for Quality Improvement in State Hospitals met on October 30, 2017 and on December 15, 2017.
+During the December 15, 2017 meeting, the Department presented material on the three prosecutorial diversion programs currently being funded in 2017.
 Additionally, the Court Monitor provided an overview and update on the eight programs that received Trueblood Fine money for diversion services.
-During the months of January, February, March, May, June, August, September, and November no hearings were scheduled.
-A meeting was held on April 18, 2018, July 24, 2018, and the most recent meeting was held on October 18, 2018 with an agenda (and other meeting materials) found here: https://www.governor.wa.gov/issues/issues/health-care-human-services/select-committee-quality-improvement-state-hospitals
+In 2018, during the months of January, February, March, May, June, August, September, November, and December no hearings were scheduled.
+Meetings were held on the following dates: April 18, 2018, July 24, 2018, and the most recent meeting was held on October 18, 2018 with an agenda (and other meeting materials) found here: